 There are multiple components to consider when implementing a multi-system approach.
 The initial concern is to treat any pain and sleep disrupting symptoms that may be present.
 Usually this is done by prescribing sleep aids and pain medications for short period to allow for easier diagnosis and treatment of other disorders.
 It is important that medication be prescribed short term and is not relied on as the ultimate solution.
 Unfortunately, many practitioners are satisfied with only treating these symptoms through medications that are actually detrimental when they are used long term and are the sole method of treatment.

 Optimizing mitochondrial function is another important aspect of overall treatment.
 A cell’s mitochondria are its primary source of energy.
 Hormone deficiencies, toxins and infections can all harm mitochondria.
-Furthermore, CFS and Fibromyalgia inherently cause mitochondrial poisoning that inhibits their functionality.
+Furthermore, CFS and fibromyalgia inherently cause mitochondrial poisoning that inhibits their functionality.
 Treatment may include nutrient supplementation through oral or intravenous methods.
 Resolving infectious elements found elsewhere in the body is also important.
-Without bolstering one’s immune system and removing infectious agents, harmful bacteria and viruses will likely remain in one’s system.
+Without bolstering the immune system and removing infectious agents, harmful bacteria and viruses will likely remain in the system.